nyxdis/scmpc/index.md

 **scmpc** is a client for [MPD](http://musicpd.org) which submits your tracks to [Last.fm](http://last.fm).

-'*Another one?*', I hear you cry?
+"*Another one?*", I hear you cry?
 Yes, I know about [mpdscribble](http://mpd.wikia.com/wiki/Client:Mpdscribble), but when I started this project it didn't do entirely what I wanted it to.
 It didn't run as a daemon, for example, and it didn't work if you enable crossfading in MPD.
 I didn't add the support for these in mpdscribble, partly because GNU coding style scares me, and I got slightly lost in the source code, but also because I created this as a way of teaching myself C programming.

 Features
 --------